thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 * TOC
 {:toc}

-## Overview

-ThingsBoard Notification Center allows you to send notifications to the end-users.
+The ThingsBoard Notification Center is a comprehensive tool for sending, managing, and automating notifications within the platform.
+It allows for a variety of notification methods, including web, email, mobile app, SMS, and integrations with Slack and Microsoft Teams.
-You may send notifications manually, via REST API, or based on a specific trigger event.
+Users can manually send notifications, automate them through REST API, or set triggers based on events within the system.
-You may also schedule delivery of the notification for a particular time.
+Users may also schedule delivery of the notification for a particular time.

-To go to the notification center, click on “Notification center” in the sidebar menu.
-On this page you see the button to send a notification and five tabs: "Inbox", "Sent", "Recipients", "Templates" and "Rules".
+The Notification Center is accessible through the sidebar menu and includes options for sending notifications, viewing inbox and sent items, managing recipients, creating templates, and setting up rules for automated notifications

 {% if docsPrefix == null %}
 ![image](/images/user-guide/notifications/notification-center-1-ce.png)